zxul767/ex-machina/content/blog/cl-macros/index.md

 ### Implementing the Macro

-Depending on how robust we'd want our macro to be, we could also ensure that it raises errors whenever something in the DSL is not as expected.
+Depending on how robust we want our macro to be, we could also ensure that it raises errors whenever something in the DSL is not as expected.
 For example, the expression: `(u% (+ 1m 1h))` should probably raise an error saying that `1h` is an invalid unit of length.

 Notice also that, in this particular instance, the translation from our DSL to the implementation API is quite direct (`1m` maps to `(meters 1)`, `(+ 1m ...)` maps to `(sum-lengths (meters 1) ...)`), but within a macro we can manipulate the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that we are given in arbitrary ways (yes, what a macro receives is technically a bare-bones AST[^barebones-ast]), so we have quite a lot of freedom and power!